cln-Kafka/Watchdog-Timer-Use-Cases/README.md

 This component includes four functions:

-- **`WDGM_Init`**: This function initializes the internal variables of the Watchdog Manager, setting them to their initial values.
+* **`WDGM_Init`**: This function initializes the internal variables of the Watchdog Manager, setting them to their initial values.

-- **`WDGM_MainFunction`**: This function is called in the super loop of the `main` function in `main.c`.
+* **`WDGM_MainFunction`**: This function is called in the super loop of the `main` function in `main.c`.
 Every 100ms, it checks the call rate of the `LEDM_Manage` function to ensure it falls within a valid range.
 Ideally, `LEDM_Manage` should be called 10 times per 100ms.
 Due to possible delays in hardware components, it accepts a range of 8 to 12 calls per 100ms.
 If the call rate is within this range, it sets the global variable `wdgmStatus` to `OK`, indicating normal operation.
 Otherwise, it sets `wdgmStatus` to `NOK`, signaling a potential issue.

-- **`WDGM_ProvideSupervisionStatus`**: This function returns the current status of the Watchdog Manager (`wdgmStatus`).
+* **`WDGM_ProvideSupervisionStatus`**: This function returns the current status of the Watchdog Manager (`wdgmStatus`).
 It is used by the `WDGDrv` file to determine if the system is functioning normally or if there is a malfunction requiring a system reset.

-- **`WDGM_AlivenessIndication`**: This function is called by `LEDM_Manage` each time it is executed.
+* **`WDGM_AlivenessIndication`**: This function is called by `LEDM_Manage` each time it is executed.
 It increments a global counter that tracks the number of times `LEDM_Manage` has been called within the 100ms period.

 ### Watchdog Driver `WDGDrv`

-This component includes two main functions and one helper function that is needed in case we're using ATmega328p:
+This component includes two main functions and one helper function that are needed for the Watchdog Driver:

-- `WDGDrv_Init`: This function initializes
+* **`WDGDrv_Init`**: This function initializes the watchdog timer.
+  - **For ATmega328p AVR**:
+    - Sets the maximum timeout value to 64ms.
+    - Activates the watchdog.
+    - Optionally initializes another timer, depending on your implementation.
+This can be included here or in a separate function or source file.

-- `ISR(TIMER1_COMPA_vect)`:
+  - **For STM32F401xE**:
+    - Sets the maximum timeout value to 50ms.
+    - Disables the window mode.
+    - Enables the early interrupt feature.

-- `WDGDrv_IsrNotification`:
+    - Activates the watchdog.

+* **`ISR(TIMER1_COMPA_vect)`**: This is the Interrupt Service Routine (ISR) executed when Timer1 reaches the compare value (50ms).
+It calls the `WDGDrv_IsrNotification` function to handle the watchdog functionality.

+* **`WDGDrv_IsrNotification`**: This function retrieves the status of the Watchdog Manager using `WDGM_PovideSuppervisionStatus()` and checks if the system is stuck in the `WDGM_MainFunction`.
+Based on this check:
+  - If the status is `OK` and the system is not stuck (`stuck_flag != 1`), it refreshes the watchdog timer.
+  - If the system is stuck, no action is taken, which allows the watchdog timer to expire and potentially reset the system.

-## Our Results
+## Results and Discussion

 ## Reproduce the same results!

 ## Dependency Installation